 Cats and dogs are a staple of many American households.
 After all, when people think of pets, they usually picture the family dog or cat.
 In fact, many veterinarians only treat cats and dogs.
-However, rabbits are also a popular pet in the U.S. According to the American Veterinary Medical Association, 1,534 households in 1,000 owned rabbits, which is found in a survey in the 2017-2018 pet ownership and demographics sourcebook.
+However, rabbits are also a popular pet in the U.S. According to the American Veterinary Medical Association, rabbits are the second most owned specialty pet after fish.
 Like any animal, rabbits are also prone to certain health conditions and need veterinary care.
 But is there rabbit pet insurance?
 There is, and below we’ll look at what options you have for rabbit pet insurance.

 - Why is Rabbit Pet Insurance Important?

 - Rabbit Pet Insurance: Where to Find and How Much?